PufferFinance/website-docs/docs/governance-roadmap.md

   - Puffer LRT: Adjusting protocol parameters, fees, and limits
   - UniFi AVS: Managing fee structures and whitelisting new rollups
   - UniFi Rollup: Setting fee parameters and directing ecosystem rewards
-- Introduction of more complex decision-making processes
+- Introduction of more complex governance decision-making processes
 - Launch of the UniFi Grants Program
   - Community-driven initiative to fund projects contributing to the UniFi ecosystem

-## Phase 2: vePUFFER Utility Expansion

-- Full implementation of the vePUFFER model in collaboration with Aragon
-- Enhanced utility for vePUFFER holders:
-  - Boosted voting power based on lock duration
-  - Gauges for AVS allocations
-  - Potential for additional protocol rewards or benefits
-- Refinement of governance mechanisms based on community feedback
-- Exploration of cross-protocol governance opportunities within the UniFi ecosystem

 ## Phase 3: Protocol Ossification
 - Transition towards a fully autonomous and self-sustaining governance model